 The Proposed Plaza to Honor All Veterans

-After a year of major planning, efforts are underway that will more deeply honor Maine military veterans through the building of a newly designed Veterans Plaza.
+After a year of major planning, efforts are well underway that will more deeply honor men and women military veterans through the building of a newly designed Veterans Plaza.
 It will be located on the downtown Brunswick, Maine Mall, an expansion on the site that will include the current Veterans Monument.

 Planning thus far includes the design of the Plaza that has gained full and formal approval from both the Brunswick Town Council and the Brunswick Village Review Board.
 The architects for the Plaza are Richardson and Associates, the firm that designed the well-known General Joshua Chamberlain Statue and Memorial.